Contrast-Security-OSS/docs/content/installation/java/server/Vertx.md

 ## Alternative Configuration

 Alternatively, you can configure the Java agent as a `JVM_OPT` in the *vertx* script file.

-The paths to the application's dependencies must be included in the *vertx* script's `CLASSPATH` property.
+* You must include the paths to the application's dependencies in the *vertx* script's `CLASSPATH` property:

 ```bash
 JVM_OPTS="-XX:+UseBiasedLocking -XX:BiasedLockingStartupDelay=0
 -javaagent:/PATH/TO/YOUR/contrast.jar"
 ```
-Once this is configured, launch the web application via the command `vertx run` passing the path to the main Verticle as a parameter:
+* Once this is configured, launch the web application via the command `vertx run` passing the path to the main Verticle as a parameter:

 ```bash
 vertx run /PATH/TO/YOUR/src/MainVerticle.java